Korcsog/Homekit/README.md

 # HAP-NodeJS

-My Homekit stuff using HAP-NodeJS
+My Homekit stuff using HAP-NodeJS and MQTT!